-- key / value pairs - arrays of values
+- · objects that consist of key / value pairs - arrays of values

 JSON supports hierarchical construction: the value for a key can be a single value, an array of values, or another set of key/value pairs.
 For example, the following JSON message includes two nested sets of key value pairs.
 Notice that a key only needs to be unique within each set of values -- the name value for the ship does not conflict with the name value for the character.